The Water Diviner

 The Water Diviner is a 2014 drama film starring and directed by Russell Crowe, in his directorial debut, and written by Andrew Anastasios and Andrew Knight.
 The film follows an Australian farmer, Joshua Connor (Crowe), who travels to Turkey soon after World War I to find his three sons who never returned.
 It also stars Olga Kurylenko, Jai Courtney, Cem Yılmaz, Yılmaz Erdoğan, and Jacqueline McKenzie.

 The Water Diviner had its world premiere at the State Theatre in Sydney, Australia on 2 December 2014.
 It opened in Australian and New Zealand cinemas on Boxing Day 2014.
 The film had a limited release in the United States on 24 April 2015.
+At the 4th AACTA Awards, it won for Best Film and Erdoğan won the AACTA Award for Best Supporting Actor.

 Plot

 The film begins in 1919, just after World War I has ended, and centers around Joshua Connor, an Australian farmer and water diviner.
 His three sons Arthur, Edward, and Henry served with the Australian and New Zealand Army Corps (ANZAC) during the military campaign in Gallipoli four years previously and are presumed dead.
 After his wife Eliza dies by suicide out of grief, Joshua resolves to bring his sons' bodies home and bury them with their mother.

 He travels to Turkey and stays in a hotel in Istanbul run by war-widowed Ayshe, but is unable to travel to Gallipoli by road.
 Learning the purpose of his journey, Ayshe tells him to bribe a local fisherman to travel to Gallipoli by boat.
 When he arrives, Joshua learns that ANZACs are engaged in a mass burial detail and all civilians are banned.
 Major Hasan, a Turkish Army officer assisting the ANZACs, persuades the ANZAC captain Lieutenant Colonel Cyril Hughes to prioritize helping Joshua with his search, as the only father to care enough to come all this way to find the fate of his sons.
 After finding Edward and Henry's graves, Joshua sees in his dreams that Arthur survives the battle.
 Hasan recognizes Joshua's surname and tells him that Arthur might have been taken prisoner.

 Joshua returns to Istanbul, but fails to find out to which prison camp Arthur was transferred, as many Turkish records have been burned.
 He returns to Ayshe's hotel and learns that she is being pressed to marry her brother-in-law, Omer.
 Their argument becomes heated and Omer retreats when Joshua intervenes.
 Ayshe lashes out, blaming Joshua for making things worse and tells him to leave.
 As Joshua leaves the hotel, Omer and a few of his friends attack him, only to be stopped by Hasan's subordinate, Sergeant Jemal.
 Jemal takes Joshua to Hasan, who explains that the Greeks have invaded and they are going to defend their country as the British are not intervening.
 Joshua decides to travel with Hasan's group, who will pass through the region where his son might be.
 As Joshua returns to the hotel to retrieve his belongings, Ayshe apologizes for her earlier words.